zio/zio/docs/guides/tutorials/create-custom-logger-for-a-zio-application.md

 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```

 Oops!
-The SLF4J failed find any binding in the classpath.
-To fix this, we need to add a slf4j binding to our classpath.
+The SLF4J failed to find any binding in the classpath.
+To fix this, we need to add an SLF4J binding to our classpath.

 ## Adding a Simple SLF4J Binding to the Classpath